RUB-NDS/oidc-docker-libs/ISSUES.md

 ## node openid (express-openid-client)

-* Dynamic registration is not supported by express-openid
+* Discovery and Dynamic registration is not supported
-    * /.well-known/openid-configuration will be not requested
 * node does not respect HTTP_PROXY settings -> mitmproxy could not be used
-* only one provider could be configured.
-On site load provider should be up, else it runs into timeout after 2400ms.
-Site must be reloaded afterwards
+* Only one provider could be configured.

 ## angular-oauth2-oidc-client